openedx/edx-cookiecutters/cookiecutter-django-app/README.rst

 Github Checks
 ~~~~~~~~~~~~~

-On your first PR, ensure Travis and Codecov checks are running.
+On your first PR, ensure Github Actions and Codecov checks are running.

-If Travis is not running, you can activate manually at https://travis-ci.com/edx/edx-cookiecutters
+If Github Actions are not running, you can look their state here https://github.com/edx/edx-cookiecutters/actions

 If Codecov is not running, complete an ITSUPPORT ticket.